erica-prog/Airbnb-factors-prices-project/README.md

 **Comments without price comparison**

-Using the Nltk CountVectorizer(), the top 10 common words in the ``comments`` are shown.
+Using the NLTK CountVectorizer(), the top 10 common words in the ``comments`` are shown.

 This word cloud shows the most frequently used words in the ``comments``.
 We can see that "great”, location”, clean”, place”, and “recommend” are mostly featured in the comments.
 The host is definitely one of the most valuable aspects, essentially for his/her availability, help and welcome.
 This is what guests are looking for when booking a rental.
 However, it is difficult to understand the actual context of each review as it could be given with a negative token,  such as “not” e.g “not great”.

 Furthermore,  it doesn't help to explain how it relates to prices.
 However, it does give an idea to the hosts of what people are commenting on AirBnB nowadays and may use it to describe their properties.
 This allows us to see how hosts are naming their property, and what words the guests  can expect to see in the comments section when browsing for an Airbnb.

-Overall, names of properties(textual data) and sentiment analysis of the comments does affect price.
+Overall, names of properties(textual data) and sentiment analysis of the comments do affect price.

 **Overall Feature Importance of Selected Factors**

 These graphs were plotted using different modules - the Decision Tree Classifier (left) and Random Forest Regression (right).
 The decision tree, however, tends to overfit data and thus we found that the random forest model was more accurate because it chooses features randomly during the training process.
 This model, which produced the graph on the right, suggests that the total number of listings per host was the most important factor.
-This could be because more experienced hosts know the market better and are able to adopt a more appropriate pricing strategy.
+This could be because more experienced hosts know the market better and can adopt a more appropriate pricing strategy.
 It is almost given that factors like the number of bedrooms, bathrooms, beds and guests accommodated were close to the top in terms of importance, but what was slightly surprising was that review scores did not seem to matter as much as we expected.
 A different project that conducted a similar investigation found that review scores for things like location, cleanliness and so on made up several of the top 10 most influential attributes on price per person, but it is possible that our results are the way they are because most of the listings have similar ratings of 4-5 stars, despite the large range of prices, which means that other factors could play larger roles.

 A limitation of the feature importance graphs (as well as the heat map) is that it was plotted only with factors that had numerical (integer/float) values, and thus did not incorporate amenities, location, property or room type.
-Furthermore, despite the fact that certain factors were found to be of highest importance in determining price, our individual analysis of them shows that the correlations were still not very strong.
+Furthermore, despite the fact that certain factors were found to be of the highest importance in determining price, each analysis shows that the correlations were still not very strong.

 A few reasons we came up to explain this phenomenon include:
 - Some hosts might not know how to price their listings and may simply choose a price without following any real approach
 - Pricings would be quite subjective because different individuals would attach different levels of importance to certain factors
    - For instance, one host might think that having more bathrooms is important and thus would charge a higher price simply because of this, but another might not.

-### Sub Problem 2: Can we Predict Prices Using Machine Learning?
+### Sub Problem 2: Can We Predict Prices Using Machine Learning?

 Reason for predicting London Airbnb rental prices:

 As house prices rise annually, it is necessary to create a mechanism (using machine learning models) to forecast future AirBnB properties.
 Landowners, estate values, hosts, investors and guests may use the house price prediction to calculate the valuation of a rental property, especially because individual factors such as physical condition, styles, reviews and location all  influence listing prices.

 Summary of Data Cleaning process:
-1. Dropping the irrelevant variables, and includes ``host_id``, ``minimum_nights`` etc
+1. Dropping the irrelevant variables, and including ``host_id``, ``minimum_nights`` etc
 2. Exclude the properties with listed prices of 0
 3. Filling the missing NaN in ``reviews_per month`` and ``host_total_listing_count`` with 0 values
 4. Creating a dummy for the categorical variables.
 Data_encoded(``minimum_night``)